jfallmann/diffTF_Fork/docs/projectInfo.rst

 Change log
 ============================

+Version 1.1.2 (2018-08-03)
+    - fixed a bug that made the ``3.analyzeTF`` script fail in case when the number of permutations has been changed throughout the analysis or when the value is higher than the actual maximum number (thanks to Jonas Ungerbeck)

 Version 1.1.1 (2018-08-01)
     - Documentation updates (referenced the bioRxiv paper, extended the section about errors)
     - updated the information on how to load the snakemake object into the R workspace in the corresponding R scripts